SAP-archive/cloud-s4-sdk-pipeline/README.md

  You have to setup a [Jenkins](https://jenkins.io/) server.
 In addition you have to add the [s4sdk-pipeline-library](https://github.com/SAP/cloud-s4-sdk-pipeline-lib) as shared library.

- The best way to setup the server with all requirements is to use the cx-server scrip, which is included in every new project created with the SAP S/4HANA Cloud SDK.
+ The best way to setup the server with all requirements is to use the cx-server script, which is included in every new project created with the SAP S/4HANA Cloud SDK.
 You can find the details [here](https://blogs.sap.com/2017/05/19/step-3-with-sap-s4hana-cloud-sdk-helloworld-on-scp-cloudfoundry/).

  Furthermore, you have to create a Jenkins job, which is connected to your version control system and can build that project.

  ## Download and Installation

-In order to use the pipeline just load the pipeline within your Jenkinsfile placed in the root of your project repository.
+In order to use the pipeline just load the pipeline within your Jenkinsfile that is placed in the root of your project repository.
 Create a file called Jenkinsfile and add the following example code:

  ```groovy